top of page

 Historical Photo Restoration Lead

-Bethune at 150 is a digital-first public humanities project commemorating Dr. Mary McLeod Bethune’s sesquicentennial through an open, multimedia archive of her life, leadership, and lessons.
+Bethune at 150 is an open, multimedia archive and public humanities project honoring Dr. Mary McLeod Bethune’s life, leadership, lessons, and unfinished work.

 The Project